GE M&A to focus on data analytics

 | CAMBRIDGE, Massachusetts

-CAMBRIDGE, Massachusetts General Electric Co (GE.N) could spend up to $1.5 billion on small takeovers to boost its presence in the data-analytics sector, a complement to the company's service business, a top executive said.
+CAMBRIDGE, Massachusetts General Electric Co (GE.N) could invest up to $1.5 billion to boost its presence in the software and data-analytics sector, including spending on hiring and small takeovers, a top executive said.

 The goal is to find ways to extend the time its gas turbines, jet engines and other heavy equipment can run without unscheduled maintenance -- a development that would improve efficiency for its customers and save GE money as it typically sells the equipment along with maintenance contracts.